 In our office, we strive to align our goals and projects with the FSU Strategic Plan.
 We aim to incorporate sustainable living practices into all FSU activities, collaborating with campus partners to build a University-wide culture of environmental care.
 In aligning with FSU's sustainability commitments, we are dedicated to:

-Climate Action by reducing the campus footprint through conservation, sustainable transportation, greenhouse gas reduction, and green building;
+Climate Action by reducing the campus footprint through energy conservation, sustainable transportation, greenhouse gas reduction, and green building;

 Waste Minimization by enhancing reduction, reuse, and recycling efforts;

-Education for sustainability by increasing outreach to the campus community through curricular and co-curricular activities
+Education For Sustainability by increasing outreach to the campus community through curricular and co-curricular activities

 In addition to working to align with FSU’s Strategic Plan, we also model many of our efforts and programs after the United Nations Sustainable Development Goals, which are seventeen goals with targets across all three pillars of sustainable development: environmental protection, social equity, and economical feasibility.
 More information on FSU's alignment with Sustainable Development Goals can be found here.